 Material Displacement for more details on displacement workflows.

 Vector specifying the displacement along three axes.
 This is where a texture node can be connected.

 Typically a baked vector displacement image texture is used.
 For Object Space, RGB colors in the image are interpreted as an XYZ offset in object space.
 For Tangent Space, R is an offset along the tangent, G along the normal and B along the bitangent.

-- Neutral displacement value that causes no displacement.
-With the default 0.0, any lower values will cause the surfaces to be pushed inwards, and any higher values will push it outwards.
+Neutral displacement value that causes no displacement.
+With the default 0.0, any lower values will cause the surfaces to be pushed inwards, and any higher values will push them outwards.